sonickirb/SonicKirb/README.md

-Im SonicKirb.
+Im SonicKirb!
-I use these programming languages!
+I use these programming languages:
 C
 C++
 C#